starwarsgeek1138/smt-pod/archives/index.md

 *In this video I explore the way song composers respond not just to the meanings of words but also to their sounds.
 Using a song from Maria Schneider’s 2013 song cycle Winter Morning Walks as a case study, I consider how a particular performance of a song and a particular performance of a poem can heighten our awareness of the connections between music and the materiality of poetry.*

-### Schoenberg’s ‘Advice for Beginners in Composition with Twelve Tones
+### Schoenberg’s ‘Advice for Beginners in Composition with Twelve Tones'
 J. Daniel Jenkins (University of South Carolina) Volume 3.2 (June 2017)